KenAKAFrosty/qwik-on-railway/README.md

 ![image](https://user-images.githubusercontent.com/90424167/215240355-88be4281-c952-4273-bb9b-4dd65fbe5ca7.png)

 # Note:
 Qwik is ESPECIALLY well suited to run on edge functions/edge workers (Vercel, Cloudflare).
-Doing so also makes scaling pretty trivial.
+Doing so offers some benefits.

 But this version for Railway is using the Node + Express integration.
 Just keep that in mind if you start taking your app to scale.